 - Pre-consumer waste: production waste before reaching the consumer, e.g. factory cuts, trimmings and rejected material

-- Post-consumer waste (PCW): waste that’s been used by a consumer, disposed of and diverted from landfills
+- Post-consumer waste (PCW): waste that’s been used by a consumer, who disposed of it and which was diverted from landfills

 Why is this important?

 Because paper labeled “recycled” isn’t necessarily made from the paper scrap you put out for recycling.
-So when it is made from production waste it means that faulty paper in the mill is put back right through the mill again with the same process as for virgin paper manufacturing, which can be non environmental friendly at all.
+Recycled paper from production waste comes from faulty paper in the mill, which goes right through the mill again.
+Using the same process as for virgin paper manufacturing, which can be non environmental friendly at all.

 So the more post-consumer recycled (PCR) content the better.
 Products labeled with only „recycled content“ can mean any amount of either pre- or post-consumer waste and virgin fibers.
 Usually products containing high levels of PCR are labeled as such, so that is something you can keep in mind.

-And watch out, often brown kraft paper is mistaken to be recycled, but usually comes from old growth forests.*
+And watch out, don’t mistake brown kraft paper to be recycled.
+It usually comes from old growth forests.*

-This paper is not recycled.
-However it is made through processes that are environmentally friendly and can be manufactured with either virgin or recycled fibers.
-Meaning a greener version of traditional paper, with a smaller carbon footprint and overall environmental impact.
+This paper is not recycled, but processed environmentally friendly and can be manufactured with either virgin or recycled fibers.
+Which means a greener version of traditional paper, with a smaller carbon footprint and overall environmental impact.

 Environmentally friendly processes include: